 If users are on multiple teams, they can switch between teams by clicking the User Menu > "Manage Teams", and selecting the appropriate team (displayed as hyperlink).
 Once the team has been selected, it will be displayed as an entry on the user menu for quick access.

 Be sure to configure each of your agents with the correct API key to send logs to the appropriate account.
-If a single agent will be sending logs to multiple accounts, the agent should be configured for Multiple Workers.

 Example Use Case